papyri/site-docs/checklist.md

 = _Chicago Literary Papyri_, ed.
 E.J.
 Goodspeed.
 Chicago 1908.
 Nos.
 1—7.
 [MF 2.107] See also P.Kar.Goodsp.

 ### P.Chic.Haw.
 = _Oriental Institute Hawara Papyri: Demotic and Greek Texts from an Egyptian Family Archive in the Fayum (Fourth to Third Century B.C.)_, ed.
 G.R.
 Hughes and R. Jasnow with a contribution by J.G.
 Keenan.
 Chicago 1997.
 (Oriental Institute Publications 113).
 Nos.
 1—10 are Demotic; no. 7C is Greek.
 There are Greek dockets to the Demotic texts, nos.
 6 and 9.
 An appendix gives a reedition of the Rendell papyrus (now in a private collection), with Demotic text and Greek docket.
-[OI]
+[OI] {ddb:p.chic.haw}

 ### P.Choach.Survey
 = _The Archive of the Theban Choachytes_, by P.W.
 Pestman.
 Leuven 1993.
 (Stud.Demotica II).
 A survey of the Demotic and Greek papyri contained in the archive, not a text edition.
 [Peeters]